it985/my-stars/README.md

 *   [Metroxe/one-html-page-challenge](https://github.com/Metroxe/one-html-page-challenge) - Can you create something cool without modern tools?

 *   [docker/awesome-compose](https://github.com/docker/awesome-compose) - Awesome Docker Compose samples

+*   [tabler/tabler-icons](https://github.com/tabler/tabler-icons) - A set of over 3100 free MIT-licensed high-quality SVG icons for you to use in your web projects.

 *   [propjockey/css-sweeper](https://github.com/propjockey/css-sweeper) - MineSweeper implemented in CSS + HTML using the Space Toggle trick (no JavaScript!)